 WordPress is the most used website builder and content management system (CMS) in the world, claiming more than half the global CMS market and powering nearly 15 percent of the world’s top 100 websites.
-Free and easy to install for users ranging from absolute beginners to seasoned web developers, the three core components of this open source platform combine in nearly limitless ways to create websites of all kinds, from small personal blogs to the complex sites of large enterprises like Sony Corp and Time Inc. Here’s a rundown of everything you need to know about how WordPress works—and how anyone can use it to build an appealing full-featured site for business or personal use.
+Free and easy to install for users ranging from absolute beginners to seasoned web developers, the three core components of this open-source platform combine in nearly limitless ways to create websites of all kinds, from small personal blogs to the complex sites of large enterprises like Sony Corp and Time Inc. Here’s a rundown of everything you need to know about how WordPress for websites works—and how anyone can use it to build an appealing full-featured site for an online store, a blog, or personal use.

 WordPress: Site Building for Everyone